 Diet plays a significant role in high heart rate because the foods we eat affect our blood pressure.
 Alcohol and stimulants are especially hard on the heart because they cause dehydration and are considered toxic to the body.
 This means the heart has to work harder to remove them — leading to an increase in heart rate.

 Foods high in fat and sugar also cause an increased heart rate, primarily because they contribute to being overweight or obese, which places more pressure on the heart.

 Despite the role of chronic and genetic factors in heart health, changing one’s diet to include more healthy foods is the quickest and most effective way a person can achieve a lower heart rate and improve overall health.
 Lowering your heart rate can reduce the risk of heart disease, heart attack, and stroke while helping lower blood pressure.
 Here are the nutrient-dense foods that lower heart rate, reduce heart disease, and boost longevity.

 Whole grains are an important element of a heart healthy diet and offer many health benefits.
 A diet high in whole grains has been shown to reduce cholesterol, blood pressure, and blood sugar levels.

 Whole grains have also been shown to reduce the risk of stroke, type 2 diabetes, and heart disease — all of which are associated with high heart rate.
 Whole grains also work to keep you full for longer.
 This can reduce the risk of overeating to help an overweight person lose extra pounds and reduce excess strain on the heart.

-Simple, heart-healthy, whole-grain swaps include choosing whole wheat flour instead of refined white flour, and opting for brown rice instead of white rice.
-Oatmeal, bulgur, whole wheat pasta, and barley are all examples of healthy whole grains to incorporate into your diet.
+Simple, heart-healthy, whole-grain swaps and substitutes include choosing whole wheat flour instead of refined white flour, oatmeal, bulgur, whole wheat pasta, and barley.
+They are all examples of healthy whole grains to incorporate into your diet.